Everton transfer news: Southampton boss Ralph Hasenhuttl eyes Ademola Lookman reunion | Goal.com

 Everton rejected a series of bids - the last of which totalled £22 million ($28.1m) - during the summer transfer window from Leipzig for Lookman, with the Toffees holding out for a fee closer to £27m ($34.6m).

-Despite that, Lookman has struggled to hold down a place in the Everton first team under Marco Silva, with the Portuguese prefering the likes of Richarlison, Bernard and Theo Walcott in wide postitions.
+Despite that, Lookman has struggled to hold down a place in the Everton first team under Marco Silva, with the Portuguese preferring the likes of Richarlison, Bernard and Theo Walcott in wide positions.

 Saturday's FA Cup third round win over Lincoln City marked just Lookman's third start of the campaign, with the 21-year-old finding the net against the League Two leaders.